mattmilburn/strapi-plugin-preview-button/README.md

 ### `contentTypes`
 An array of objects describing which content types should use the preview button.

-Each object in the array requires a `uid` and `targetField` prop.
+Each object in the array requires a `uid` prop at minimum.
+If you are configuring a collection type, the `targetField` is also required but it is optional with single types.
 The field name "slug" is recommended for the `targetField` value because it represents the unique part of the URL path, but it is not required.

-#### Example
+#### Collection type example
 Consider we have `Page` and `Post` content types, where each has a `uid` field named `slug` and entries created for each, with the slug values set to `my-page` and `my-post`.
+Here is the minimum required config.

 ```js
 module.exports = {